Introduction / History

 Where are they located?

-Today they are found living in almost all the northwestern Indian states such as Rajasthan, Madhyapradesh, Haryana, Punjab, Himachal Pradesh, Kashmir, Uttar Pradesh, Gujarat, Maharashtra and Uttaranchal Pradesh.
+Today they are found living in almost all the northwestern Indian states such as Rajasthan, Madhyapradesh, Haryana, Punjab, Himachal Pradesh, Jammu and Kashmir, Uttar Pradesh, Gujarat, Maharashtra and Uttaranchal Pradesh.
 They also live in large numbers in Pakistan's West Punjab, North West Frontier Province, Sindh and Azad Kashmir and also in Eastern Afghanistan.

 What are their lives like?

-In Kashmir, Himachal Pradesh and Uttaranchal areas, Gujjars are mostly pastoral nomads, having no villages or other permanent settlements.
+In Jammu and Kashmir, Himachal Pradesh and Uttaranchal areas, Gujjars are mostly pastoral nomads, having no villages or other permanent settlements.
 They roam behind their herds of cattle on carts and horses and make their temporary settlements under tents in forest areas.
 They move to high altitude hills in summer while came back to pastoral grounds of lowlands in winter.
 In Haryana and Rajasthan and Gujarat a very small section of Gujjars is semi nomadic while the rest of them in these areas and other areas are well settled people participating in animal husbandry and agriculture.
 Gujjars of some areas are also viewed by other people as a community of criminals such as cattle thieves, horse thieves and looters.
 However, this is a misconception.
 Some of them are very well-to-do and rich landlords.
 Generally Gujjars are tall, strong and sturdy people with fair skin color and sharp features.
 They are considered wrestlers from birth in some areas while their other favorite sport is to lift huge, heavy stones.
 They are also good horse riders.

 What are their beliefs?

-Gujjars are mostly Hindus in India, though in Kashmir and Himachal Pradesh they are mostly Sunni Muslims.
+Gujjars are mostly Hindus in India, though in Jammu and Kashmir and Himachal Pradesh they are mostly Sunni Muslims.
 Muslim Gujjars are also present in Uttaranchal Pradesh and Uttar Pradesh in small numbers while in East Punjab they are Sikhs too.
 The nomadic Gujjars are almost all Sunni Muslims.
 Gujjars believe in their customary laws regarding their social life amongst themselves.

 What are their needs?